benhastings/leader-resources/leveling-framework.md

 ### Influence

-- I help break down silos within and across functions and influence others to reach the best outcome for Dropbox
+- I help break down silos within and across functions and influence others to reach the best outcome for company
 - I build deep cross-functional relationships, facilitate the right conversations, and settle disagreements by managing different viewpoints
 - I engage in productive conflict with thoughtful questioning and have the courage to state my point of view
 - I balance multiple perspectives and disagree and commit when necessary to move key company decisions, and critical priorities forward